obsidian-tasks-group/obsidian-tasks/docs/Editing/Auto-Suggest.md

 - When the `⏎` item is shown at the top of the menu, it is given as a default option to enter a new line instead of choosing a suggestion.
 It is only shown when there is no concrete match.
 - There are many more recognized options than are showing in the menus, including many more dates, such as `2 months`, `15 days`.

-Since Tasks X.Y.Z, the menu supports easy creation of [[Task Dependencies]].
+Since Tasks 7.4.0, the menu supports easy creation of [[Task Dependencies]].

 - Type `id` to filter show the options for dependencies.
 - `⛔ depends on id` searches the descriptions of all not-done tasks.